Lewes – St John-sub-Castro

 Pye (in 5) translates this as: ‘There enters this cell a warrior of Denmark’s royal race; Magnus his name, mark of mighty lineage.
 Casting off his mightiness he takes the Lamb’s mildness and to gain everlasting life becomes a lowly anchorite’.

 The earliest record of the arch dates from around 1586 when William Camden describes the stones as arranged ‘archwise’ (ed Copley p51).
 For a C17 depiction see an engraving from the 1656 edition of Camden (Reproduced in W Rodwell: The Archaeology of Churches, 2005 page 18) whilst Horsfield says the stones were formerly round ‘the chancel door’ (Lewes I p273).
-Godfrey suggests (3 p27) that they are from the chancel arch, but it is hard to see how they could have formed part of a pointed arch, like that shown on the two more reliable of the three surviving depictions.
-Such a pointed head would suggest that it was later C12 at the earliest, which seems highly unlikely in view of the reference to the Danish royal line, although Parsons and Milner-Gulland (p125) without saying why suggest a date as late as c1200.
-The emphasis on Danish lineage might otherwise suggest it was pre-Conquest.
+Godfrey suggests (3 p27) that they are from the chancel arch, but it is hard to see how they could have formed part of a pointed head, as the chancel arch definitely had.
+Furthermore, a pointed head would be later C12 at the earliest and the reference in the inscription to the long defunct Danish royal line at that time would be unlikely, although Parsons and Milner-Gulland (p125) without saying why suggest a date as late as c1200.
+The emphasis on Danish lineage might indeed otherwise suggest it was pre-Conquest.
 It is known that the chancel was removed soon after Camden’s visit and that there were further repairs in 1635 (1 p4), when the Lewes antiquarian John Rowe reset the stones in the nave (3 ibid), where they were visible on the Sharpe drawing.
 He omitted some and many have been recut, either then or when they were again moved in 1839.
 The most that can be said with reasonable certainty is that there was an anchorite called Magnus, of Danish royal lineage and all else is speculation.
 If some voussoirs are missing, that could suggest that the arch from which they came was wider, supporting the Taylors’ surmise that the C11 work was relatively late (p355).

-Assuming the former chancel arch was pointed, the chancel was probably altered or rebuilt in the late C12 or C13.
+The pointed former chancel arch suggests the chancel was altered or rebuilt in the late C12 or C13.
 In the C14 a south aisle may at least have been started, which may better explain the apparently pointed arch in the tower in the Burrell drawing, and a new south porch was built against the tower as part of general repairs in 1779 (4 p54).
 At the same time other work was done (1 pp6-7) as a result of which there were considerable losses of old glass and brasses.
 By the early C19 the town was expanding fast into the parish and the church became too small.
 The first proposal to rebuild it came in 1818 (1 p7) but this came to nought.

 The present church was not built until 1839, to a design by G Cheesman (ICBS), with flint and brick walls and galleries with panelled fronts on iron posts that are moulded and there are no arcades, making the nave a single space.
 The detail is gothic and the best feature is the castellated tower, with large octagonal turrets at the corners.
 Compared with most work of the period, this is amply proportioned and was clearly designed as a foil to the nearby castle; it fulfils this purpose effectively, though on closer examination the poor detail is apparent.
 In 1883-84 Philip Currey added a short chancel with a three-sided apse and small transepts (WSRO Ep II/27/180) at a cost of £1402 (KD 1899).
 This work is in a C14 style, including the arch to the apse.
 The flat plaster ceiling was replaced in 1903 by massive trusses, open towards the centre.
 More recently, probably in the 1960s or 1970s, the gallery fronts and the roofs above have been painted in colours that will not be to everyone’s taste.